williamstern/interop/client/README.md

-AUVSI SUAS Interoperabilty Client Library
+AUVSI SUAS Interoperabilty: Client Library
 =========================================

 This library provides a simple Python API for sending and receiving data from